macadmins/escrow-buddy/README.md

 For more context around the problem of missing FileVault keys in MDM and Escrow Buddy's origin, see [this post on the Netflix Tech Blog](https://netflixtechblog.com/escrow-buddy-an-open-source-tool-from-netflix-for-remediation-of-missing-filevault-keys-in-mdm-815aef5107cd).

+If you've successfully deployed Escrow Buddy, we'd love to know the details in [this brief survey](https://forms.gle/cRY3t2cRwZMQtGbb8).
+Thank you!

 ---

 ## Requirements